Syrian Armed Forces: Equipment

 After the fall of the Syrian regime, Israeli strikes on Syria intensified, destroying a large amount of Syria's military equipment within 48 hours.
-In addition, the Israeli army has expanded its territorial control within Syria.
-Syrian president Ahmed al-Sharaa responded to the Israeli aggression with the following statement: "Israel clearly crossed the disengagement line in Syria, which threatens a new unjustified escalation in the region” but “the general exhaustion in Syria after years of war and conflict does not allow us to enter new conflicts."
+In addition, the Israeli army had also expanded its territorial control within Syria.
+Syrian president Ahmed al-Sharaa responded to the Israeli aggression with the following statement: "Israel clearly crossed the disengagement line in Syria, which threatens a new unjustified escalation in the region" but "the general exhaustion in Syria after years of war and conflict does not allow us to enter new conflicts."